Ilse Crawford is a human centric designer and is the founder of London Based Studioilse which she started in 2003.

-There are various grades of reclaimed wood, all from different time periods and backgrounds.
-It’s important to consider the following when choosing reclaimed wood (which is what we do on your behalf):
+There are various reclaimed wood grades from different periods and backgrounds.
+It’s essential to consider the following when choosing reclaimed wood (which is what we do on your behalf):

-- Wood – infestation, chemical contamination, and durability are all factors to take into account.
+- Wood – infestation, chemical contamination, and durability are all factors to consider.

-- Quantity – when ordering reclaimed wood it’s essential to check the quantity of timber available for the delivery date.
-Because the wood is reclaimed there may not be sufficient in the batch ordered for a project.
-A different batch will contain different wood.
+- Quantity – when ordering reclaimed wood, it’s essential to check the amount of timber available for the delivery date.
+Because the wood is reclaimed, there may not be sufficient in the batch ordered for a project.
+A different batch will contain other wood.

-- Age – reclaimed wood can range in age, from 1 to over 400 years old.
+- Age – reclaimed wood can range from 1 to over 400 years old.
 The specification is important – where it comes from and how old it is.

 Using reclaimed wood

 Reclaimed wood is used for both residential and commercial projects alike.
-It can be used for both interiors and exteriors, as flooring, furniture or cladding.
+It can be used for interiors and exteriors as flooring, furniture or cladding.

 Where does your Reclaimed wood come from?